-The chances of making a full recovery from testicular cancer are good, but catching it early makes it easier to treat, which is why it’s important to check your balls from time to time for anything weird.
+The chances of making a full recovery from testicular cancer are good, but finding it early makes it easier to treat, which is why it’s important to check your balls from time to time for anything weird.
 Doing it after a bath or shower is a good idea, because the skin around your balls is loose and relaxed.
 Get used to what feels normal, and if you notice anything unusual, book a trip to the doctor.

 If you feel a swelling or lump, it’s important to get it checked out (though most lumps won’t be cancer).
 A heavy feeling in your balls can also be a warning sign.
 And if you have cancer and it’s spread to other parts of your body, you might get back, groin or stomach pain, breathlessness or a persistent cough.